About the Program

 Declaring the Major

-Students can receive pre-major advising at any time, from the staff undergraduate advisor (spanua@berkeley.edu).
+Students can receive pre-major advising at any time, from the undergraduate major advisor (spanua@berkeley.edu).
 Students can declare the major once they have completed SPANISH 25 and one upper division course from the department for concentrations A, C, and D. For concentration B, students must complete Spanish 25, PORTUG 50, and one upper division course from the department before declaring the major.
 These prerequisite courses must be taken for a letter grade.

 Honors Program